lionelmessi6410/Neural-Networks-from-Scratch/README.md

 # Neural Networks from Scratch
 In this tutorial, you will learn the fundamentals of how you can build neural networks without the help of the deep learning frameworks, and instead by using NumPy.
-For full code, please refer to [`NN-from-Scratch.ipynb`](https://github.com/lionelmessi6410/Neural-Networks-from-Scratch/NN-from-Scratch.ipynb).
-Meanwhile [`NN-from-Scratch.html`](https://github.com/lionelmessi6410/Neural-Networks-from-Scratch/NN-from-Scratch.html) provides a more comfortable reading.
+For full code, please refer to [`NN-from-Scratch.ipynb`](https://github.com/lionelmessi6410/Neural-Networks-from-Scratch/blob/main/NN-from-Scratch.ipynb).

 <p align="center">
 	<img src="./figs/deep_nn-1.png" width="800"/>